Chronicle-Tribune seeks question submissions ahead of candidate forum

 Organizers are asking the public to submit questions for candidates regarding critical issues related to the public offices up for election this year, including Grant County Prosecutor, Grant County Sheriff and Upland Town Council.

-People interested in participating can upload questions to the following Google form at https://tinyurl.com/GC-candidate-forum or by visiting Chronicle-Tribune.com and searching “Grant County Candidate Forum Question Submission Form.”
-Questions may also be submitted to editor@chronicle-tribune.com.
+People interested in participating can upload questions to the following Google form at https://tinyurl.com/GC -candidate-forum or by visiting Chronicle-Tribune.com and searching “Grant County Candidate Forum Question Submission Form.”
+Questions may also be submitted to editor@ chronicle-tribune.com.

 Grant County Prosecutor